OVERVIEW

 The redesign of the price block for product description pages was a success, proving to win against the current version and scaled to 100% of experiences on production.

-During the test, financing application rates saw a slight reduction, but add to cart and conversion saw considerable increases.
+Impacts showed financing application rates saw a slight reduction (could be as a result of us simultaneously testing Affirm), but add to cart and conversion saw increases at significance.

 Further testing will be done to see if the experience is better when the more ways to pay drawer is opened vs closed as updates come through.